sharpbrowser/SharpBrowser/README.md

 ## Customization

-- To configure the browser bring, name, URL, default search engine, modify the `BrowserConfig` class.
+- To configure the browser branding, name, URL, default search engine, modify the `BrowserConfig` class.

 - To configure the tab style colors, modify the `BrowserTabStyle` class.